 The concepts of thermodynamic equilibrium and kinetic stability are studied.
 Beginning with the laws of thermodynamics, we will develop a quantitative understanding of the factors which determine the extent to which chemical reactions can occur before reaching equilibrium.
 Chemical kinetics is the study of the factors, such as temperature, concentrations, and catalysts, which determine the speeds at which chemical reactions occur.
 Appropriate laboratory experiments supplement the lecture material.
 Each laboratory section is limited to 24 students.
 In the spring, sufficient sections will be added to meet total enrollment.
 The fall semester is limited to two laboratory sections.
 Four class hours and three hours of laboratory work per week.

 Requisite: CHEM 151 or 155 (this requirement may be waived for exceptionally well-prepared students; consent of the instructor is required); and MATH 111 or placement by the Mathematics department into MATH 121 or higher.
 Fall semester: Professor Young.
-Spring semester: Professors Leung.2016-17: Offered in Fall 2016
+Spring semester: Professors Leung.2016-17: Offered in Fall 2016 and Spring 2017

 There is a tremendous gap between the length scale of the molecular world and the macroscopic dimensions of our experience, but macroscopic observation and physical manipulations nonetheless lie at the heart of the experiments that gave rise to atomic theory and modern chemistry.
 Although sophisticated instrumentation has been developed to “image” atoms and molecules, macroscopic observation through laboratory experimentation remains an essential component of teaching and learning chemistry at the elementary school, secondary school, and undergraduate level.
 This course focuses on the question of what makes an experiment effective as a tool for understanding chemistry.
 Types of laboratory experiments to be discussed include expository, discovery, guided inquiry, and problem-based (open inquiry).
 Students will evaluate existing experiments and design original experiments and demonstrations for a variety of audiences, from elementary school students through undergraduates, with emphases on conceptual content, pedagogical style, and safety and environmental considerations.
 Two 80-minute discussion-based classes and one 3-hour lab per week.